Proximal Distance Algorithms: Theory and Examples: Examples

-Table \ref{tab:lp} compares the accelerated proximal distance algorithm to the open-source Splitting Cone Solver (SCS) \cite{o2013conic} and the interior point method implemented in the commercial Gurobi solver.
+Table \ref{tab:lp} compares the accelerated versions of these two proximal distance algorithms to two efficient solvers.
+The first is the open-source Splitting Cone Solver (SCS) \citep{o2013conic}, which relies on a fast implementation of ADMM.
+The second is the commercial Gurobi solver, which ships with implementations of both the simplex method and a barrier (interior point) method; in this example, we use its barrier algorithm.
 The first seven rows of the table summarize linear programs with dense data $\bA$, $\bb$, and $\bv$.
 The bottom six rows rely on random sparse matrices $\bA$ with sparsity level $0.01$.
-For dense problems, the proximal distance algorithm starts the penalty constant $\rho$ at 1 and doubles it every 100 iterations.
-Because we precompute and cache the pseudoinverse $\bA^t(\bA \bA^t)^{-1}$ of $\bA$, the update \eqref{eq:lp_update} reduces to vector additions and matrix-vector multiplications.
+For dense problems, the proximal distance algorithms start the penalty constant $\rho$ at 1 and double it every 100 iterations.
+Because we precompute and cache the pseudoinverse $\bA^{-}$ of $\bA$, the updates \eqref{eq:lp_update} and (\ref{eq:2nd_lp_update}) reduce to vector additions and matrix-vector multiplications.

-For sparse problems the proximal distance algorithm updates $\rho$ by a factor of 1.5 every 50 iterations.
-To avoid computing large pseudoinverses, we appeal to the LSQR variant of the conjugate gradient method \cite{paigesaunders1982b,paigesaunders1982a} to solve the linear system \eqref{eq:lp_lambda_update}.
-The optima of all three methods agree to 4 digits of accuracy.
+For sparse problems the proximal distance algorithms update $\rho$ by a factor of 1.5 every 50 iterations.
+To avoid computing large pseudoinverses, we appeal to the LSQR variant of the conjugate gradient method \citep{paigesaunders1982b,paigesaunders1982a} to solve the linear systems \eqref{eq:lp_lambda_update} and (\ref{2nd_lp_projection}).
+The optima of all four methods agree to about 4 digits of accuracy.
 It is hard to declare an absolute winner in these comparisons.
-Gurobi clearly performs best on low-dimensional problems, but it may not scale quite as well as SCS and the proximal distance algorithm.
-In large sparse regimes the proximal distance algorithm and SCS perform equally well.
-If high accuracy is not a concern, then the proximal distance algorithm is easily accelerated with a more aggressive update schedule for $\rho$.
+Gurobi and SCS clearly perform better on low-dimensional problems, but the proximal distance algorithms are competitive as dimensions increase.
+PD1, the proximal distance algorithm over an affine domain, tends to be more accurate than PD2.
+If high accuracy is not a concern, then the proximal distance algorithms are easily accelerated with a more aggressive update schedule for $\rho$.